nerdfiles/hypermedia-orientation/index.md

 Blockchains are not scale-free because they do not begin from hypermedia-orientation.

 Look at a transaction's JSON: do you see any links?
-No. Hashes.
-Big deal.
+No. Addresses, Hashes...
+Big deal!

 It's got "nested" structure, and even "values": but we need relata-specificity (link relation as <i>relating relation</i> inasmuch as we consider <i>perceptual